A Mom’s Guide to a Happier & Calmer Holiday Season with the Ultimate Holiday Planner (it’s free)!

 I have a $ budget per person for presents and then $25 for stocking stuffers.
 That’s what I do, and I’m sticking to it.
 Besides Dollar Store stickers are great for stocking stuffers for a four-year-old.

-More than anything, I just don’t want you to feel like you have to break the bank to show people that you love and appreciate them.
+More than anything, I just don’t want you to feel like you have to break the bank on holiday gifts to show people that you love and appreciate them.
 Small gestures can mean a lot to people, more than a spendy gadget I would like to think.
 Whatever your budget, be sure to stick to it.
 Use cash or a prepaid credit card so you literally cannot overspend.

 Dinner is the same protocol as Thanksgiving dinner for us, but we also like a nice Christmas morning breakfast.
 I usually get it together the night before (like strata, or casserole style french toast bake) and then in the am it’s super easy to make.